smitheric95/Web-Crawler/README.md

 - take user input of num pages and stop words
 - bash script to install requirements
 - finish crawler
-- how to handle spreadsheets and pdfs?
+- how to handle dictionary words and numbers?
+- include links not specifically in <a> tags
+	- including graphics

 crawler: